Jesús Damieta - 05 / 12 / 2014

 The research team that conducted the study calls for caution, as the results should not be interpreted as the state of people with HIV is also healthy - since although not reveal premature aging, but reveals a greater risk of suffering related diseases with aging.
 In addition, these results should be analyzed in a broader research context in order to understand the mechanisms that really work in the aging process of those affected by the virus.

 Translated and Revised by For Diana Margaret Sorgato.

 Source: HivandHepatitis / Prepared (TWG-HIV).

-Reference: KN Althoff, KA McGinnis, CM Wyatt AC Justice, et al. Comparison of risk and age at diagnosis of myocardial infarction, end-stage renal disease, and non-AIDS-defining cancer in HIV-infected vs. uninfected adults.
+Reference: KN Althoff, KA McGinnis, CM Wyatt, AC Justice, et al. Comparison of risk and age at diagnosis of myocardial infarction, end-stage renal disease, and non-AIDS-defining cancer in HIV-infected vs. uninfected adults.
 Clinical Infectious Diseases.
-30 October 2014 (Epub ahead of print).
+October 30 of 2014 (Epub ahead of print).